kingsdigitallab/alice-thornton/README.md

 ## Edition

 - [The TEI editions of the books](https://github.com/kingsdigitallab/alice-thornton/tree/edition) are kept in the `edition` branch
-- [The HTML chunks](https://github.com/kingsdigitallab/alice-thornton/tree/dts) are generated from the TEI editions every day at 1pm & 6pm and saved into the `dts` branch
+- [The HTML chunks](https://github.com/kingsdigitallab/alice-thornton/tree/dts) are generated from the TEI editions every day at 1pm & 6pm and saved into the `dts` branch (Use [github action](https://github.com/kingsdigitallab/alice-thornton/actions/workflows/publish-tei.yml) or `npm run tei2html` to run it manually.)
 - The [Text Viewer](https://thornton-stg.kdl.kcl.ac.uk/books/viewer/) reads HTML chunks from the `dts` branch
 - The [development site](https://thornton-dev.kdl.kcl.ac.uk/books/viewer/) shows the latest HTML chunks
-- Snapshots of the `dts` branch will be manually tagged with incremental version numbers (e.g. e0.1.0)
+- Snapshots of the `dts` branch will be manually tagged with following format: 'eYYYY-MM-DD', example 'e2023-05-23'
-- The version numbers will be used to control what is released to the staging and live sites

 ## Developing the DTS server